Sabbath: Wicca

 The annual cycle of the Earth's seasons is called the Wheel of the Year in Wicca and neopaganism.
 Eight sabbats (occasionally "sabbaths", or "Sun sabbats") are spaced at approximately even intervals throughout the year.
 Samhain, which coincides with Halloween, is considered the first sabbat of the year.

 An esbat is a ritual observance of the full moon in Wicca and neopaganism.
 Some groups extend the esbat to include the dark moon and the first and last quarters.
 "Esbat" and "sabbat" are distinct and are probably not cognate terms, although an esbat is also called "moon sabbat".

 European records from the Middle Ages to the 17th century or later also place Witches' Sabbaths on similar dates to sabbats in modern Wicca, but with some disagreement; medieval reports of sabbat activity are generally not firsthand and may be imaginative, but many persons were accused of, or tried for, taking part in sabbats.

 Unification Church

-The Unification Church has a regular day of worship on Sunday, but every eight days Unificationists celebrate the day of Ahn Shi Il, considered as Sabbath but cycling among the weekdays of the Gregorian calendar.
+The Unification Church has a regular Sunday worship service.
+Still, every eight days, Unificationists celebrate the day of Ahn Shi Il, considered a Sabbath that cycles through the weekdays of the Gregorian calendar.
 The Family Pledge, formerly recited at 5:00 a.m. on Sundays, was moved to Ahn Shi Il in 1994 and includes eight verses containing the phrase "by centering on true love".